|Home | About | Events | Reviews | News | People | Contact | FAQ|

 This book is the story of the people that were a part of that online community -- the first real online "virtual community", pre-Web, pre-AOL, pre-USENET, pre-BBS, pre-everything.

-A Brief Note on My Own PLATO Experience
+A Brief Note on The Author's Own PLATO Experience

 If you want to learn more about PLATO right this moment, the best way to start is to get an account on the Cyber1 system, which is a living, online snapshot of what PLATO was like, complete with the CERL course catalog, lots of the Control Data courseware, and of couse, most of the legendary PLATO games including Empire and Avatar.
 See cyber1.org for more details.